 Step 5: Positive/Negative Outcomes

 Self-assessment is key to finding the mental and emotional freedom you’re looking for as you challenge your own cognitive distortions.
-By asking yourself to assess the positive and negative outcome of sticking with your perspective, you’re able to decide whether it’s worth keeping or changing it.
+By asking yourself to assess the positive and negative, short and long-term outcomes of sticking with your perspective, you’re able to decide whether it’s worth keeping or changing it.

 Asking these questions will help:

 How will it help me or hurt me if I believe this distortion?